Track Setter

 • The electric actuator rotates a steel bar that has four steel tubes.

-• The track setter can be positioned in any of the four steel tubes on the steel bar by pulling one pin:
+• The track setter mount can be positioned in any of the four steel tubes on the steel bar by pulling one pin:

 • Left side